Menu

 Directions

-3. Divide into 2 equal pieces and place in the prepared tins, pressing well into the corners and sides.
-Cover with lightly-oiled plastic wrap and let rest in a warm place for 18–24 hours.
+5. Divide into two equal pieces and place in the prepared tins, pressing well into the corners and sides.

-5. Fill a roasting pan with boiling water and place a rack on top of the roasting pan.
+9. Fill a roasting pan with boiling water and place a rack on top of the roasting pan.

-7. Bake the loaves for 4 hours, then increase the oven temperature to 325?
-(165?).
-Top up the water in the roasting pan if necessary, uncover the loaves, and bake for an additional 30–45 minutes, until the loaves firm and the tops are crusty.
+12. Top up the water in the roasting pan if necessary, uncover the loaves, and bake for an additional 30–45 minutes, until the loaves firm and the tops are crusty.

-8. Remove from the oven and leave to cool in the pans for 5 minutes.
-Remove from the pans and transfer to a wire rack to cool completely.
-Serve cold, very thinly sliced.
+14. Remove bread from the pans and transfer to a wire rack to cool completely.